koenjdejong/LocalMailHandler/README.md

 ### Configuration
 1. Rename the `example_config.json` the file `config.json` in your project directory
 2. Fill in the fields to your liking and remove the descriptive part.

+With a working configuration, you can run the tool with the following command:
+`python3 run.py`